-During the nine months ended July 31, 2000, net cash provided by operating activities amounted to \$23.8 million, compared to \$21.1 million in the same period of 1999.
+During the nine months ended July 31, 2001, net cash provided by operating activities amounted to \$53.7 million, compared to \$23.8 million in the same period of 2000.
+The improvement is primarily a result of an increase in trade accounts receivable collections.

-Net cash used in investing activities of \$25.3 million in the nine months ended July 31, 2000, was slightly greater than the \$23.9 million used in the same period of the prior year.
+Net cash used in investing activities was \$21.4 million in the nine months ended July 31, 2001, compared to \$25.3 million used in the same period of the prior year.

-Net cash provided by financing activities amounted to \$1.6 million for the first nine months of 2000, compared to \$3.0 million in the first nine months of the prior year.
+Net cash used in financing activities was \$31.9 million in the first nine months of 2001, compared to net cash provided by financing activities of \$1.6 million in the first nine months of the prior year.
+The change was primarily due to lower long-term borrowings in 2001 compared to 2000.